Samira Negrouche

 Samira Negrouche, francophone Algerian writer and poet, born in Algiers, on September 13, 1980.
 Also a Medical Doctor, she lives and works in Algeria.

 Career

 Negrouche is mainly known for her poetry, but also for her prose, her academic and dramatic texts, and her other creative writings.
-Furthermore, she translates Algerian contemporary poetry written in Arab and other regional languages called "minoritaries" into English and French.
+Furthermore, she translates Algerian contemporary poetry written in Arabic and other regional languages called "minoritaries" into English and French.
 Also, she works in various fields, such as video, theater, dance, photography and diverse visual arts expressions.